Webinar | Small Portions, Big Satiety: The Rise of GLP-1 Inspired Foods Register Now

 5 PFA Alternatives For the Textile Industry Amidst the Recent US Bans

-The use of PFAs, aka forever chemicals, is being prohibited by organizations around the world.
-Many states have already enacted the ban from U.S. federal and state agencies.
-This has disrupted industries heavily reliant on PFAs, a prominent one being the textile, specifically the protective clothing industry.
+The use of PFAs, aka forever chemicals, is being prohibited by organizations worldwide.
+Many states have already enacted the ban by U.S. federal and state agencies.
+This has disrupted industries heavily reliant on PFAs, a prominent one being the textile industry, specifically the protective clothing industry.

 PFAs used in the textile sector account for about 50% of global PFA use.
 This ban has created a chain reaction, compelling textile companies to seek viable alternatives.

-We thoroughly analyzed the patent data and research in this sector and identified a range of suitable PFA alternatives in textiles and the companies and startups working on them.
-These alternatives fulfill the required functions of PFAs without any detrimental effects.
+We thoroughly analyzed patent data and research in this sector and identified a range of suitable PFA alternatives in textiles, along with the companies and startups working on them.
+These alternatives fulfill the required PFA functions without any detrimental effects.

 Let’s know more about them.